Defining Steps

 - Scale and modify parts of your system independently

-Steps can be defined in any language that Motia supports, such as TypeScript, JavaScript, Python, and Ruby.
+Steps can be defined in any language that Motia supports, such as TypeScript, JavaScript, and Python.
 Steps can be of type event

 , api